Short answer: yes. Not only that. It’s also the first of its kind Down Under.

 Covid hasn’t made it easy on the organisers, though.
 With the Melbourne lockdowns, up until last month, they were still unsure whether the event would go ahead.
 Two acts, Cub Sport and Sumner, have also pulled out because in their respective territories Victoria is still considered a hot spot.
 Confidence Man and KYE have jumped onboard instead.
 So it is gearing up to be an awesome party!

-So let’s finally go back to the original question.
-Not without some challenges but yes – Ability Fest IS the most accessible music festival in Australia right now.
+To summarise, let’s get back to the original question.
+Not without some challenges, but yes – Ability Fest IS the most accessible music festival in Australia right now.
 And Dylan Alcott’s activism is to blame 🙂

 A Dylan Alcott Foundation & Untitled Group cooperation

 Presented by triple j

 Saturday, 27th November

 3 Boathouse Drive